MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 ## <a name="exchange-online-features"></a>Exchange Online-Features
 <a name="OfcOnline"> </a>

-In der folgenden Tabelle sind die Exchange Online-Features aufgeführt, die in Office 365 Education-Plänen verfügbar sind.
+In der folgenden Tabelle sind die Exchange Online Features aufgeführt, die in Office 365 Bildungsplänen zur Verfügung stehen.

 |||||
 |:-----|:-----|:-----|:-----|